mochi182/sharedcanvas/README.md

 ## Features

-- Enter a chat lobby with a unique nickname (no authentication).
+- Enter a chat lobby with a unique nickname (no authentication)
-- Join a room with up to 5 people and draw collaboratively on a canvas.
+- Join a room with up to 5 people and draw collaboratively on a canvas
-- Chat with others in the same room.
+- Chat with others in the same room
-- Basic pencil and coloring tools for drawing on the canvas.
+- Basic pencil and coloring tools for drawing on the canvas
-- Nicknames and drawing data are stored in Redis.
+- Nicknames and drawing data are stored in Redis

 ## Demo